danCoda/react-tasks-list/README.md

 ## What can you do in it?

-It's pretty simple; you can add tasks (`ADD`), delete tasks (`DELETE`), and mark tasks (`PUT`).
+It's pretty simple; you can add tasks (`ADD`), delete tasks (`DELETE`), and mark tasks through double-clicking (`PUT`).
 Changes will persist on the server.
-You can also toggle the new-task form.
+You can also toggle the new-task form (using the Add/Close button).
 Also, you can navigate to/from the About page without refreshing the page.
-Warning: The heading is an eyesore red.
+Warning: The heading may be an eyesore red, or a catchy Ferrari Red (['rosso corsa'](https://en.wikipedia.org/wiki/Rosso_corsa)).